Zewo/Zewo/README.md

 - [Venice](https://github.com/VeniceX/Venice)

 ## Other Packages
 - [MiniRouter](https://github.com/paulofaria/MiniRouter)

-### Code

-If you want to contribute with code you should use our development tool [zewo-dev](https://github.com/Zewo/zewo-dev).
-It makes it much easier to deal with the multitude of packages we maintain.

 ## Community
 [![Slack][slack-image]][slack-url]

 The entire Zewo code base is licensed under MIT.
 By contributing to Zewo you are contributing to an open and engaged community of brilliant Swift programmers.
 Join us on [Slack](http://slack.zewo.io) to get to know us!

 ## Backers
 Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/zewo#backer)]

 <a href="https://opencollective.com/zewo/backer/0/website" target="_blank"><img src="https://opencollective.com/zewo/backer/0/avatar.svg"></a>